osmhpi/stallgov-docs/Background-&-Related-Work.md

 Like the other papers regarding DVFS, they also demonstrate significant energy savings whilst only observing a slight increase in runtime.

 ## Dynamic Voltage and Frequency Scaling: The Laws of Diminishing Returns - *Le Sueur et al. 2010*

 In contrast to the previous papers, this paper outlines the future of DVFS, assuming that due to increased transistor leakage and therefore increased static power demand, the benefits of DVFS will be less noticeable, or even diminished in the near future.

-Due to these concerns, we will need to validate the benfits of DVFS for the modern processor architectures that currently exist.
+Due to these concerns, we will need to validate the benefits of DVFS for the modern processor architectures that currently exist.

 ## Application-Specific Performance-Aware Energy Optimization - *Rao et al. 2017*

 As we still had the initial idea of compile-time energy optimizations in mind, we also searched for more literature in that direction.

 Even though our current understanding is that compile-time estimation of runtime-characteristics is difficult at best, there can still be benefit to assess the characteristics of an application off-line.